Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.6.4
+🥲 Back to the roots
+Phind Chat (Playground) content is now correctly exported again!

 # 2.6.3
 🙃 Nice try...
 Phind Chat filename bug solved.
 Some tests are in place to avoid this kind of issue in the future.